LD (rapper)

-Cassiel Nii Akwei Wuta-Ofei (born 9 April 1992), known professionally as LD and Scribz, is a British rapper.
+Cassiel Nii Akwei Wuta-Ofei (born 9 April 1992), known professionally as LD and Scribz, is a masked British rapper.
 Named as the "godfather of UK drill" and as a founding member of the UK drill scene, LD rose to fame in 2014 with the release of his debut single "Live Corn" and the release of "Let's Lurk" alongside 67 in 2016, featuring Giggs.

 Wuta-Ofei has been imprisoned twice for two separate criminal convictions.
 His rapping style often includes heavy, Andante chanting with lyrics inspired by real events in his life and those of his entourage.
 LD is known for his distinct, powerful vocals and signature mask.

 Early life

-Cassiel Wuta-Ofei was born in 1992 and was raised by his mother and grandmother.
+Cassiel Wuta-Ofei was born in 1992 to Ghanaian parents and was raised by his mother and grandmother.
 He has three brothers and two sisters.

 Career

 In 2014, 67 would rise to fame, with Wuta-Ofei – under the alias Scribz – as its frontman.
 In the same year, he was handed an ASBO, which forbade him from performing in public under the name Scribz; this would result in him changing his alias to LD.
 In addition, he would start wearing a Phantom of the Opera-style mask, which was discovered in an office during an SB.TV session.
 In the same year, he would release "Live Corn"; according to Huck, the song "had the wider industry paying attention [to LD] almost instantly".

 In September 2018, LD released The Masked One, which spent one week the UK Albums Chart at number 69.
 Following its release, an article by HotNewHipHop noted that he "contains the image, flow and delivery to become [67's] defining breakout artist".
 The mixtape was followed in 2021 by Who's Watching.
 In an interview with VICE, he stated that it was named as such because "you never know who's watching you", also saying that it was his last story of him against the police.
 He would also release several remixes of his single "Rich Porter" following Brexit; an article by GRM Daily states the remixes were made in order to "keep his musical connections [in the European Union]".

 Following his release from prison in late 2021, LD released "First Day Out".